 Salesforce is a famous cloud service that allows you to manage leads and customers, regardless of the size of your business.

-Salesforce is great for sales management, sales and marketing automations, customer service, and lead management.
-It comes in different editions that can adapt to your needs and current tools.
+Salesforce is great for sales management, sales and marketing automation, customer service, and lead management.
+It has different editions that can adapt to your needs and current tools.

-The Outlook edition allows you to synchronize tasks, events, emails, and contacts in both platforms.
+The Outlook edition allows you to synchronize both platforms’ tasks, events, emails, and contacts.
 The Enterprise edition is even better for lead management since it has call scripts, a business workflow, a team-selling functionality, API integrations, and different automation services.

 Lead qualification is a very important part of your sales cycle.
 When lead qualification is carried out well, it can save you a lot of time and money, as it makes sure you’re going after the leads that are most likely to convert.